Colhodm/APCS/README.md

 #Skullstripper based of the Python Library to strip skull from MRI images of Brain

 ##Python Web Scrapper to get Stats off of Football-Reference to compile a list of all NFL players who have played in the probowl.

+##Also an SVM script for utilizing gridsearch with SVM's and some basic machine learning manipulations with them